-On the demand side there are opportunities to manage water use, -improve water use efficiency, stop leakage in the system.
+On the demand side there are opportunities to manage water use, -improve water use efficiency, and stop leakage in the system.
 On the supply side the options that are being considered include plans to

-- develop new groundwater supplies, - develop surface water storage reservoirs, develop artificial aquifer recharge to increase supply in dry seasons, increase waste water treatment and re-use, - build a water conveyance system from another ground water aquifer outside Tuul basin like Kherlen 150km, Zuukharaa 140km, Darkhan 230km .
+- develop new groundwater supplies, - develop surface water storage reservoirs, develop artificial aquifer recharge to increase supply in dry seasons, increase waste water treatment and re-use, - build a water conveyance system from another ground water aquifer outside Tuul basin like Kherlen 150 km, Zuunkharaa 140 km, Darkhan 230 km from UB.
 (Narantsogtyn NASANBAYAR, 2011)